Career Timeline of Kash Patel: Major Achievements and Milestones

 November 2020: Appointed Chief of Staff to Acting Defense Secretary

-In November 2020, after Trump dismissed Mark Esper, Kash Patel was appointed as the chief of staff to acting defense secretary Christopher C. Miller.
+In November 2020, after Trump dismissed Esper, Christopher C. Miller was named acting defense secretary, and Kash Patel was appointed as Miller's chief of staff.

-In December 2020, Donald Trump sought to appoint Kash Patel as the deputy director of the Central Intelligence Agency.
-In response, CIA director Gina Haspel threatened to resign.
+In December 2020, Trump sought to appoint Kash Patel as the deputy director of the Central Intelligence Agency (CIA), leading to CIA director Gina Haspel threatening to resign.

 2020: Principal Deputy Director of National Intelligence

-In 2020, Kash Patel became the principal deputy director of national intelligence until May, when he returned to the National Security Council.
+In 2020, Kash Patel was appointed the principal deputy director of national intelligence, a position he held until May when he returned to the National Security Council.
+Later in November, he was named chief of staff to acting secretary of defense Christopher C. Miller after President Donald Trump dismissed Mark Esper.

-After Trump left office in January 2021, Kash Patel promoted business ventures and made recurring appearances on podcasts, leveraging his association with Trump.
+After Donald Trump left office in January 2021, Kash Patel utilized his connection with Trump to promote various business ventures and regularly appeared on podcasts.

 2021: Host of Kash's Corner